emmabateman/CKY/README.md

 # CKY
 An implementation of the CKY parsing algorithm
-# Version
+# Dependencies
-This code runs on Python 2.7
+This code requires Python 2.7 and NLTK
 # How to Use
 ```
 python cky.py grammar.cfg sentences.txt